usaid-cs/yesterday-i-learned/random.md

 1. The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) comes in multiple discrete sections, sometimes even perpendicular to each other.
 1. Sleeping Dogs was one of the greatest games you bothered to finish.
 The story, the setting, the knee-breaking action, driving while hopping from car to car.
 1. The "shutter speed" and "aperture" settings in Android are fake.
 What are you, stupid?
 There is no shutter.
 Both settings are emulated.
-1. [State Grid Corp of China](https://en.wikipedia.org/wiki/State_Grid_Corporation_of_China) is a state-owned monopoly.
-It is not understood why Fortune Global 500 considers it a company (it's top 2, in fact).
 1. Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
 1. The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).
 1. For $15~100, you can buy mystery boxes on eBay, containing more than their value worth of trash.